 First Law of Thermodynamics For an Open System

-The first law of thermodynamics thinks big: It deals with the entire amount of energy within the universe, and especially, it states that this total amount doesn't change.
+The first law of thermodynamics is big: It deals with the entire amount of energy within the universe, and it states that this total amount doesn't change.
 Put differently, the primary Law of Thermodynamics states that energy can't be created or destroyed.
 It can only change shape or be transferred from one object to a different one.

 This law could seem quite abstract, but if we start to see examples, we’ll find that transfers and transformations of energy happen around us all the time.